MariaEriksson/Predicting-seizure-outcome-paper/Data-overview.md

 ## Pre-operative antiseizure medication

-Patients’ antiseizure medication was characterised in terms of
+Patients’ antiseizure medication was characterised in terms of:

 1. the number of antiseizure medications the patient was receiving at time of pre-surgical evaluation, and
 2. the total number of different antiseizure medications the patient had trialled from epilepsy onset to pre-surgical evaluation.